demokaka/docker_example_unitree_go1/README.md

 ```

 # Start simulation with Gazebo and rviz
-Follow this [resource](https://github.com/macc-n/ros_unitree) for all the simulation
+Follow this [resource](https://github.com/macc-n/ros_unitree) for all the simulations

 # Using docker
 - To enter an **already running container** run,